asterdio/asterdio_repo_template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)

+## Screenshots

+Provide the screenshot to the changes done on the application

 ## Further comments

 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...